Our Team

 “An American Jurist in London: Bruce Ackerman’s Proposals for Constitutional Reform in the UK vs. Bruce Ackerman’s Constitutional Theory” (2020) 41 Liverpool Law Review 227.

-“The Notwithstanding Clause and the New Populism” (2019) 28:4 Constitutional Forum/Forum Constitutionnel 9.
+“The Notwithstanding Clause and the New Populism” (2019) 28:4 Const Forum Const 9.

-“Review: Andrew Arato, Post Sovereign Constitution Making: Learning and Legitimacy” (2017) 15:4 The International Journal of Constitutional Law 1226.
+“Review: Andrew Arato, Post Sovereign Constitution Making: Learning and Legitimacy” (2017) 15:4 International Journal of Constitutional Law 1226.

 Subscription Form